It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Step 3: Support Healthy Boundaries

-Emotional boundaries help you protect your emotional well-being in a healthy pro-active way.
+Emotional boundaries help you protect your emotional well-being in a healthy, proactive way.
 Defense mechanisms are reactive responses when boundaries are threatened.
 So long as healthy boundaries are maintained—and not threatened—defense mechanisms are not activated.

-Essential oils, like Small Intestine Support™, can help you identify and support healthy mental, physical and emotional boundaries for yourself and others.
+Essential oils, like Small Intestine Support™, can help you identify and support healthy mental, physical, and emotional boundaries for yourself and others.

 On an emotional level, the small intestine plays a similarly discerning role with emotions, helping to understand experiences and determine healthy and appropriate relationships and boundaries.